Hierarchical Gaussian Process Models for Regression Discontinuity/Kink under Sharp and Fuzzy Designs

 We propose a family of Gaussian Process estimators for causal inference exploiting Regression Discontinuity/Kink (RD/RK) under sharp and fuzzy designs.
-The GP methods are powerful probabilistic modeling approaches that are advantageous in terms of derivative estimation and uncertainty qualification, facilitating RK estimation and inference of RD/RK models.
+The GP methods are powerful probabilistic modeling approaches that are advantageous in terms of derivative estimation and uncertainty quantification, facilitating RK estimation and inference of RD/RK models.
 These estimators are extended to hierarchical GP models with an intermediate Bayesian neural network layer.
-This estimator can be characterized as hybrid deep learning models.
-Monte Carlo simulations show that our estimators perform similarly and often better than competing estimators in terms of precision, coverage and interval lengths.
+This estimator can be characterized as a hybrid deep learning model.
+Monte Carlo simulations show that our estimators perform comparably to and sometimes better than competing estimators in terms of precision, coverage and interval length.
 The hierarchical GP models improve up one-layer GP models substantially.

-One drawback of GP methods is its high computational cost.
-The past decade has seen a surge in the study of large sample approximations for scalable GP models \citep{liu2020gaussian}.
-It may be beneficial to explore these possibilities for the models proposed in this study.
-We strive to provide a general framework that accommodates most commonly encountered circumstances of RD/RK effects under either sharp or fuzzy designs.
-There remain other possibilities such as RD with multiple cutoffs or multiple scores (running variables).
-We leave extensions in these directions as possible topics for future studies.